parlaynu/pi-travel-vpn/README.md

 Using the Imager tool, you can enable ssh and set the public key for access; it cuts out a few steps compared to doing it manually.

+Be careful not to join a wifi network during the imaging stage: this configuration needs to configure the wifi interface as a hotspot and it doesn't work if it is already connected to wifi.

 ## Connecting

 Connect your Pi to your network and boot it.
 Once you have the IP address it is assigned from